GenesisFR/DS1TroubleshootingGuide/README.md

 Method 1 (Windows 10 or later):

-Type this command in an [admin command-line](https://www.howtogeek.com/194041/how-to-open-the-command-prompt-as-administrator-in-windows-10):
+Type this command in an [admin command-line prompt](https://www.howtogeek.com/194041/how-to-open-the-command-prompt-as-administrator-in-windows-10):

 `fondue /Enable-feature:DirectPlay`

 Method 2 (Windows 7 or later):

-Type this command in an [admin PowerShell](https://www.howtogeek.com/742916/how-to-open-windows-powershell-as-an-admin-in-windows-10), it'll automatically enable any other component required for Directplay to work:
+Type this command in an [admin PowerShell prompt](https://www.howtogeek.com/742916/how-to-open-windows-powershell-as-an-admin-in-windows-10), it'll automatically enable any other component required for Directplay to work:

 `Enable-WindowsOptionalFeature –FeatureName "DirectPlay" -All -Online`